urigoren/decorators4DS/README.md

   1. `pyspark_udf` - Coverts python3 type hints into PySpark return types and return `PySparkUDF` object.

 ## sklearn
+  1. `SKTransform` - Turn any function into an sklearn Transformer, and use it in an sklearn Pipeline.
-  1. `sktransform` - Turn any function into an sklearn Transformaer, and use it in an sklearn Pipeline.
+  1. `SKClassify ` - Turn any function into an sklearn Classifier, and use it in an sklearn Pipeline.

 ## Caching